damirjuretic/react-native-mozjpeg/README.md

 const fileData = encode(fileDataBase64, { quality: 85 });
 ```

-You can uplaod it later to s3 using axios
+You can upload it later to s3 using Axios
 ```javascript
 axios
     .create({